Dameon1/liri-node-app/README.md

     * Language of the movie.
     * Plot of the movie.
     * Actors in the movie.
-    The API endpoints are not redily available for screening.[ request(queryUrl, function(error, response, body)]  with a logging of the body will show the information given back through the API call.
+    The API endpoints are not readily available for screening.[ request(queryUrl, function(error, response, body)]  with a logging of the body will show the information given back through the API call.

     If no movie was selected, then the move "Cloak And Dagger" will be displayed.